-Section 5 of the proof-of-claim form lists some specific types of claims that are entitled to priority – meaning they skip forward in the distribution line.
+Section 5 of the proof of claim form lists some specific types of claims that are entitled to priority – meaning they skip forward in the distribution line.
 Read each of these carefully to see if your claim is one of these types.
 There is no “harm” to seeking priority status, as the Debtor will seek to reclassify your claim if you are wrong, so long as you have a good faith belief in the priority claimed.

-Make two copies of the executed proof-of-claim package (the summary, the support, and the proof of claim itself).
+Make two copies of the executed proof of claim package (the summary, the support, and the proof of claim itself).
 Keep one copy.
-Mail the original and the other copy to the bankruptcy court (unless instructed by the court to send them elsewhere) and include a self-addressed, stamped envelope with a short note requesting that the filing entity send back the copy as proof that your claim was received on time.
+Mail the original and the other copy to the bankruptcy court (unless instructed by the court to send them elsewhere) and include a self-addressed, stamped envelope with a short note requesting that the filing entity send back the copy as proof that your bankruptcy claim was received on time.
 The returned proof of claim typically is date-stamped, which can help if you need to demonstrate later that the proof of claim was received before the claim’s bar date.

-There is no limit to the number of times a creditor can amend its claim, and generally a creditor can amend a proof of claim even if the claims bar date has passed.
+There is no limit to the number of times a creditor can amend its bankruptcy claim, and generally, a creditor can amend a proof of claim even if the claims bar date has passed.
 If additional funds owed are discovered, simply complete a new proof-of-claim form and check the box indicating that the new claim amends a previously filed claim.

 File early and often – do not hesitate to refile your claim (amending it) if you discover you have omitted an amount.
 You can assert a claim immediately upon the filing of the bankruptcy case (remember, a large claim can help a creditor achieve creditor-committee status) and amend it later.

-A creditor files a proof of claim under penalty of perjury, so the creditor must honestly believe that what it asserts is owed is in fact owed.
+A creditor files a proof of claim under penalty of perjury, so the creditor must honestly believe that what it asserts is owed is, in fact, owed.
 You can be wrong but not on purpose.

 The debtor can object to a proof of claim.
-Often this objection simply states that the debtor believes it owes an amount that’s different from the amount on the proof-of-claim form.
+Often this objection simply states that the debtor believes it owes an amount that’s different from the amount on the proof of claim form.
 This is commonly referred to as a “business records” objection because the debtor’s records differ from the proof-of-claim amount.
 This objection includes a deadline for the creditor’s response.

 If the disagreed-upon amount is worth fighting about, it might be a good time to retain a lawyer.
 Alternatively, you can simply call the lawyer who objected and have the objection clarified or try to reach a compromise amount.
-It is common for an objection to be withdrawn, or the hearing on the objection to be postponed (set for a later date to allow the parties time to work out the disagreement), if the creditor is working to demonstrate the amount owing.
+It is common for an objection to be withdrawn, or the hearing on the objection to be postponed (set for a later date to allow the parties time to work out the disagreement) if the creditor is working to demonstrate the amount owing.
 Note that failing to respond to a claim objection can be fatal to your rights, so respond and appear at the hearing unless you know for certain that the objection was withdrawn or the hearing was postponed.

 In rare circumstances, it is better not to file a proof-of-claim form – in other words, to give up the claim.
 By filing the form, a creditor submits to the jurisdiction of the bankruptcy court.
-The situations in which giving up the claim is preferable are uncommon and usually involve significant ongoing litigation or other complicating factors.
+The situations in which giving up the bankruptcy claim is preferable are uncommon and usually involve significant ongoing litigation or other complicating factors.
 In such a situation, a creditor should consult with an attorney.
 Most reputable bankruptcy attorneys will let the creditor know during the initial (and probably free) consultation if this is an issue to be taken into account in a particular case.